Avian DNA Sexing (Feather)

 - Print or type clearly when filling out the submission form.
 If you do not already have a submission form, please visit our Avian Test Now page to download a submission form.

 - Mail the feathers along with a copy of the submission form and payment to the address below.
-Our turnaround time for DNA sexing and disease testing is generally 1-2 days after we receive your samples.
+Our turnaround time for DNA sexing is generally 1-2 days after we receive your samples.

 *Feathers must be plucked in order to provide us with the necessary tissue cells to isolate the proper amount of DNA.